johnhenry/state-machine-class/readme.md

 ### cleanup:Function
 This optional function runs after a state machine begins to die, but before it is fully dead meaning that it's state has yet to be nullified.
 If defined as a non-arrow function, "this" will reference the state machine instance.

+### dieOnError:Boolean
+This optional parameter (defalut:false) determines whether or not a state machine dies after an error.

 ### events:Object
 This set of events is passed to the constructor for the [Event Emitter Class](https://github.com/johnhenry/event-emitter-class) from which this class derives.